harvard-nrg/dwiqc/docs/source/xnat.rst

 .. note::
     Ensure that every MR_Session has its own dedicated BIDS download directory.
 If not, DWIQC will not run properly.

-**Common Errors**

-The most common *get* mode error stems from DWIQC being unable to locate and use dcm2niix.
-Make sure it's on your path!

-**Other Arguments- Advanced Usage**

-There are a few *get* mode optional arguments that are worth noting.
-By default, *get* mode will run `xnattagger <xnattagger.html>`_ on the provided MR Session.
-If you'd like to turn off that functionality, simply pass the ``--no-tagger`` argument.

-Related to xnattagger is the `--xnat-config` argument.
-This argument refers to a config file found `here <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/dwiqc.yaml>`_ which DWIQC uses to find the appropriately tagged scans in your XNAT project.
-The config file, written in the yaml format, uses regular expressions (regex) to find the desired scans.
-The expressions used in the default config file follow the convention depicted `above <#tagging-your-scans>`_.
-If your scans are tagged using a different convention, create a yaml file similar in structure to the example given here and pass it to ``--xnat-config`` in *get* mode.

-If you would like to see what data will be downloaded from XNAT without actually downloading it, pass the ``--dry-run`` argument.
-You will also have to specify an output json file: ``-o test.json``.
-That json file will contain metadata about the scans *get* mode would download.
-This can be useful for testing.

 **Expected Output**

 After running DWIQC *get* you should see two new directories and one new file under your BIDS dir, similar to what's shown here: